 - calling PCCs and Chief Constables to public hearings;

 - the power of veto over the recruitment of the Chief Constable and decisions over the policing element of Council Tax payments.

 Merseyside's Police and Crime Panel is made up of 12 people; 10 local councillors and 2 independent members recruited from the local community.

-Details of meetings, reports and minutes, as well as copies of reports and recommendations can be found on their website:
+Details of meetings, reports and minutes, as well as copies of reports and recommendations and a recording of the last meeting can be found on their website: